dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Education is the most powerful weapon which you can use to change the world.
+  Achieving life is not the equivalent of avoiding death.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1414 days)